rathiromil13/Info_Viz_HW1/Readme.md

 ![GIF for GDP Distribution Across Countries[]{label="fig:GDP across countries in different time"}](Gdp_per_capita.gif)
 ###### Figure 4: GDP per Capita for each country for each year

-and here was can see the distribution of GPD per capita for each continent calculated by getting mean of GDP for given year for countries in that continent.
+and here we can see the distribution of GPD per capita for each continent calculated by getting mean of GDP for given year for countries in that continent.

 ![GIF for GDP Distribution Across Continents[]{label="fig:GDP across continents in different time"}](gdp_continents.png)
 ###### Figure 5: GDP per Capita for each country for each year

-We can observe that GDP per capita across has been low all the time while it is highest for Europe.
+We can observe that GDP per capita across Africa has been low all the time while it is highest for Europe.
-For America and Asia, they're following each other with time.
+For America and Asia, they're following each other with time, sometimes one taking over the other.

 ## Solution 3: